kermitt2/pdfalto/Readme.md

-Some PDFs contain glyphs that have no valid Unicode mapping — typically custom Type 3 fonts, symbolic/dingbat fonts with broken `ToUnicode` CMaps, or Private Use Area characters.
-By default pdfalto drops these.
-With `-ocr`, pdfalto:
+Some PDFs contain glyphs that have no valid Unicode mapping — typically custom Type 3 fonts, symbolic/dingbat fonts with broken `ToUnicode` CMaps, or Private Use Area characters. pdfalto first tries to *recover* the real characters (including MSTT `GNN`/`gNNN`/`cidNNN` glyph-index naming); `-ocr` only captures the *residual* glyphs that recovery genuinely cannot map.
+For those, pdfalto:

-1. Substitutes each such glyph with a deterministic placeholder codepoint in the `U+25B0 … U+265F` range (geometric shapes / chess symbols) inside the ALTO `<String CONTENT>`, so the output remains valid UTF-8.
+1. Substitutes each glyph with a unique placeholder codepoint allocated sequentially from the Private Use Area (`U+E000` onward) inside the ALTO `<String CONTENT>`, so the output stays valid UTF-8 and each distinct `(fontName, charCode)` gets its own collision-free placeholder.
 2. Writes `<xml>_data/ocr-regions.json` listing every unique `(fontName, charCode)` pair that triggered a placeholder, with a per-occurrence page number and bounding box in page-space points (xpdf bottom-up convention,